CultOfApe/junkheap/Templates - extended dialogue system/readme.txt

 - change game variables through dialogue decisions
 - character progression flags

+I fully expect the below todo´s to be final by end of July.
+Really have no choice as I plan to integrate all this into my main project, the "Phil Troy"-game by then :D

 TODO:
 - change "responses" to "replies" in json for consistency (Done in local repository)
 - change names of variables and functions for consistency (Done in local repository)